thomasglasser/Tommys-Json-Generator/src/guides/miraculous.md

 A tutorial on how to make GeckoLib models can be found [here](https://github.com/bernie-g/geckolib/wiki/Making-Your-Models-(Blockbench)).
 You can also find the mod's default models [here](https://github.com/thomasglasser/Mineraculous/tree/models).

-The suit can have a glowmask and transformation frames.
+The suit can have a glowmask, transformation frames, and animations.
 The miraculous can have a glowmask and item transforms.

 You must then choose a namespace for your addon and an ID for your miraculous.